Outlander: Blood of My Blood

-Outlander: Blood of My Blood is a historical romance drama television series that serves as a prequel to the television series Outlander (2014–present), which is based on the book series of the same name by Diana Gabaldon.
+Outlander: Blood of My Blood is an historical romance drama television series that serves as a prequel to the television series Outlander (2014–2026), which is based on the book series of the same name by Diana Gabaldon.

 The series follows the parents of both protagonists from the original series, Jamie Fraser and Claire Beauchamp.
 Jamie's parents in 18th century Scotland are played by Harriet Slater as Ellen MacKenzie and Jamie Roy as Brian Fraser.
 Claire's parents in World War I are played by Hermione Corfield as Julia Moriston and Jeremy Irvine as Henry Beauchamp.

 Outlander: Blood of My Blood premiered on Starz on August 8, 2025.
-The first season of the series ran for ten episodes.
-In June 2025, the series was renewed for a second season ahead of the series premiere.
+The first season consists of ten episodes.
+In June 2025, the series was renewed for a second season ahead of the series premiere that premiered on September 18, 2026.

 Premise

 Outlander: Blood of My Blood is a love story that tells the tales of how the parents of Jamie Fraser came together in 18th century Scotland and how the parents of Claire Beauchamp met during World War I in England.
 A trailer released in July 2025 also revealed a time travel element involving Claire's parents that appears to intersect with the 18th century timeline.